Camp Lejeune Water Contamination Lawsuit

 The most notable contaminants in Camp Lejeune water were:

 Vinyl chloride is a chemical compound used primarily in producing polyvinyl chloride (PVC).
-It is a colorless gas at room temperature and has a sweet, chloroform-like odor.
+It is a colorless gas with a sweet, chloroform-like odor at room temperature.

 VCM is among the top twenty largest industrial chemicals produced in the world.
 It makes PVC for construction, electronics, and various other industries.